—Ray Narvaez, Jr. signaling the start of an Achievement Hunter Let's Play

 Most of the regular videos have one of the other Achievement Hunters interjecting into the commentary that the main two guys are doing, such as Geoff laughing his butt off in Ray and Michael's Best of Fails videos.

-Hellish Copter: ANYTIME Gavin tries to fly a chopper (especially in GTA), expect some hilariously bad performance.
+Hellish Copter: Anytime that Gavin tries to fly a chopper (especially in GTA), expect some hilariously bad performance.

 The Hero: Despite their incompetence, there are times that the guys turn Badass just long enough to qualify.